danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 [^Pold]: Søren Pold, "Button", in Matthew Fuller ed., *Software Studies* (Cambridge, Mass.: MIT Press, 2008), 34.
 Users are seduced by the wording not least, and Pold suggests that a button is developed with distinct functionality and signification (Ibid., 31).
 [^DOM]: https://p5js.org/reference/#group-DOM.
 [^Element]: See the method list of p5.Element here, https://p5js.org/reference/#/p5.Element.
-[^Style]: For possible styling of a button, some examples can be found here: https://www.w3schools.com/csS/css3_buttons.asp.
+[^Style]: Styling a button follows the syntax of CSS that controls how a DOM element like a button should be displayed.
+The provided example shows that the CSS is incorporated into the Javascript file by using the syntax `button.style('xxx:xxxx');`.
+Another way of doing this is to follow the convention of having a css file that lists the `.class` selector.
+In this way, we need to have the syntax in the JavaScript file to mark the .class name: `button.class('class_name');`, and then list out the CSS elements and class attributes in the css file.
+More examples can be found here: https://www.w3schools.com/csS/css3_buttons.asp.
 [^event]: See the related function in the reference page, which is under Events > Mouse> https://p5js.org/reference/.
 [^Key]: See the related function in the reference page, which is under Events > Keyboard> https://p5js.org/reference/.
 [^Audio]: See the different features of the sound library: https://p5js.org/reference/#/libraries/p5.sound.